What are the different kinds of book binding?

 Board Binding

 This type of binding is used in children’s books.
-Sheets are printed on a thick paperboard, folded in two.
-Each non-printed side of the pages are then glued together one to each other.
+Sheets are printed on thick paperboard, folded in two.
+Each non-printed side of the pages is then glued together one to each other.
 The same material is used for the cover.

 Pure Binding / Perfect Binding

 Perfect for softcover books and magazines using an offset printing press.
-Individual pages are stacked and glued together with a strong polyurethane.
-The name Pure Binding, comes from the acronym of the polyurethane : PUR.
+Individual pages are stacked and glued together with strong polyurethane.
+The name Pure Binding comes from the acronym of the polyurethane: PUR.

 Thermal Binding

-It’s a binding using a thermoplastic glue EVA (Ethylene Vinyl Acetate) stripe that is melting and gluing to the signature (the spin) and the cover.
+It’s a binding using a thermoplastic glue EVA (Ethylene Vinyl Acetate) strip that is melting and gluing to the signature (the spine) and the cover.

 Burst Binding

 This is a commonly used technique mixing two approaches: adhesive and sewing.
-Sets of signatures individually sewed are gathered together.
-Before being glued together with Polyurethane, the spine part “notched down” by a machine.
-This allows a stronger bitten by the glue.
+Sets of signatures individually sewn are gathered together.
+Before being glued together with polyurethane, the spine part is “notched down” by a machine.
+This allows a stronger bite by the glue.

 Case Binding Hardcover

 Case binding is actually a blurry concept that designates the type of hardcover used.
-The way the book blocks are bound together is usually by a perfect, Burst binding or even Layflat binding in a photo-book.
+The way the book blocks are bound together is usually by perfect, burst binding or even lay-flat binding in a photo book.

-A case cover is a hardcover composed of a minimum of : 1 spine and 2 greyboards cases (strong cardboard) , a cloth covering.
+A case cover is a hardcover composed of a minimum of: 1 spine and 2 greyboard cases (strong cardboard), a cloth covering.

 The cloth covering is the exterior material of the cover, offering the aesthetic aspect of the book.
 It can be composed of linen, velvet, leather.
 In addition, it can be recovered with a printed acrylic layer, or embossed with gold foil, engraved with a laser.

-Some Optional Part of the Case Can Be
+Some Optional Parts of the Case Can Be

-• a backing material, to bound the book signatures
+- a backing material, to bind the book signatures

-• a Head-band and a Tail-Band.
-They can be sewn through the backing material and the block-book for extra strength, or a, or just glue to enhance the visual aspect.
+- a headband and a tailband.
+They can be sewn through the backing material and the block book for extra strength, or just glued to enhance the visual aspect.

 As explained earlier, the case is attached to the block book thanks to the endpapers glued to each part.